Frederick-S/yuque-to-markdown-api/README.md

     6. `REDIS_PORT`: the port of your redis server

 ## Known issues
-1. Due to the [rate limit](https://www.yuque.com/yuque/developer/api#5b3a1535) of yuque, it's highly possible that you'll receive `429 Too Many Requests` if you have a lot of docs
+1. Due to the [rate limit](https://www.yuque.com/yuque/developer/api#5b3a1535) of yuque, it's highly possible that you'll receive `429 Too Many Requests` if you have a lot of docs.
+The doc only mentions the rate limit is 5000/hour, but it doesn't say how many requests can be sent per second.
 2. I found the doc content returned by the api might be not well formatted, especially the code block which doesn't wrap the whole code

 ## License